-In April 2012, the last Mayor introduced a Community Infrastructure Levy (MCIL) on new developments in London to finance Crossrail.
+In April 2012, the previous Mayor introduced a Community Infrastructure Levy (MCIL) on new developments in London to finance Crossrail.
 The developer pays this levy.
 Business ratepayers of larger properties have contributed through a special Crossrail Business Rate Supplement (BRS) since April 2010.

-Under the current funding package, the GLA is expected to contribute around £6.9 billion towards Crossrail.
-This is financed through the MCIL and BRS.
+Under the current funding package, the GLA is expected to contribute a total of around £6.9 billion towards Crossrail.
+This is financed through the MCIL and the BRS.
 The BRS will need to be levied until the GLA's Crossrail related borrowing is repaid.
-This is expected to around the late 2030s but no later than 2041, in line with the published Crossrail BRS prospectus.
-The policies for the BRS in 2021-22 remain unchanged from last year.
+This should be no later than March 2041, in line with the published Crossrail BRS prospectus.
+The policies for the BRS in 2022-23 remain unchanged from last year.